-In case you’ve wondered if you can you freeze fresh spinach – the answer to that is yes!
-Learn How to Freeze Spinach for smoothies and to add to soups, stews and skillets with these two easy methods.
+In case you’ve wondered … can you freeze spinach? – the answer to that is yes!
+Learn How to Freeze Fresh Spinach for smoothies and to add to soups, stews and skillets, and more with these two easy methods.

 Freezing spinach is a an easy process and it’s a great way to store spinach for adding to soups, stews, skillets, casseroles and sauces all year long.